A Bitcoin Beginner’s Guide to Surviving the BIP 148 UASF (updated)

 On, and Perhaps (shortly) After, August 1

-If a majority of hash power signals support for Segregated Witness through BIP148 on or before August 1st, the protocol upgrade will activate smoothly.
+If a majority of hash power signals support for Segregated Witness through BIP148 on or before August 1st (or BIP141 or BIP91 before August 1st), the protocol upgrade should activate smoothly.
 In that case, you’re fine, even if you didn’t prepare at all.

 But it’s also possible that a majority of hash power will not go along with the BIP 148 UASF on August 1st, in which case the chain could split.
 If you hold your private keys, you will then have both 148 BTC and Legacy BTC.

 Such a chain-split could resolve in several ways.

 If at any point on or after August 1st, the 148 BTC chain becomes the chain with most accumulated proof of work, both BIP 148 nodes as well as Legacy nodes would switch to the 148 BTC chain.
 As such, the Legacy BTC chain should be discarded, resolving the situation.
 It would have been a temporary split, and you should be fine if you held onto your private keys.
 You can now continue to use bitcoin as usual.

 Update: This is not true for BCC.
 BCC will continue to exist for as long as there is any hash power and/or value dedicated to this chain.